Local government in the United States: California

 The entire state is subdivided into 58 counties.
 The only type of municipal entity is the city, although cities may either operate under "general law" or a custom-drafted charter.
 California has never had villages or townships.
 Some cities call themselves "towns", but the name "town" is purely cosmetic with no legal effect.
 As a result, California has several towns with large populations in the tens of thousands and several cities that are home to only a few hundred people.

 California cities are granted broad plenary powers under the California Constitution.
 For example, Los Angeles runs its own water and power utilities and its own elevator inspection department, while many other cities rely upon private utilities and the state elevator inspectors.
 San Francisco is the only consolidated city-county in the state.

 The city of Lakewood pioneered the Lakewood Plan, a plan under which the city reimburses a county for performing services which are more efficiently performed on a countywide basis.
 Such contracts have become more widespread throughout California, as they enable city governments to concentrate on particular local concerns.
 A city that contracts out most of its services is known as a contract city.

 There are also "special districts", which are areas with a defined territory in which a specific service is provided, such as port or fire districts.
 These districts lack plenary power to enact laws, but do have the power to promulgate administrative regulations that often carry the force of law within land directly regulated by such districts.
 Many special districts, particularly those created to provide public transportation or education, have their own police departments.

 District of Columbia

 The District of Columbia is unique within the United States in that it is under the direct authority of the U.S. Congress, rather than forming part of any state.
-Actual government has been delegated under the District of Columbia Home Rule Act to a city council which effectively also has the powers given to county or state governments in other areas.
+Actual government has been delegated under the District of Columbia Home Rule Act to a district council which effectively also has the powers given to county or state governments in other areas.
 Under the act, the Council of the District of Columbia has the power to write laws, as a state's legislature would, moving the bill to the mayor to sign into law.
 Following this, the United States Congress has the power to overturn the law.